AntonKhorev/osm-dwg-helper/CONTRIBUTING.md

 - bundles content scripts injected into OSM and OTRS webpages
 - converts svg icons to png

-The last operation is the largest dev dependency to be installed because it requires a Chromium build ran by [Puppeteer](https://github.com/puppeteer/puppeteer).

 #### Install as a temporary extension in Firefox

 1. build the extension